jhpyle/docassemble/_docs/docker.md

 You can then run your image:

 {% highlight bash %}
-docker run -d -p 80:80 -p 443:443 --env DAPYTHONVERSION=3 yourdockerhubusername/mydocassemble
+docker run -d -p 80:80 -p 443:443 yourdockerhubusername/mydocassemble
 {% endhighlight %}

 Or push it to [Docker Hub]: